How to Secure Venture Capital: A Series

 Steve Gillan, Chief Operating Officer & Chief Financial Officer, Blumberg Capital

 This post is one of six posts in our Entrepreneur’s Toolkit series – How to Secure Venture Capital.
 You can find our other posts discussing the following aspects of what we look for when evaluating potential candidates for venture capital: theme, team, terrain, technology, and terms.

 Once you have provided deeper insights into the technology itself, it’s time to show traction.

-Traction is one of the most pivotal factors in running a successful startup and therefore, a key part of an investor’s decision to finance a business – it proves whether you can effectively execute on your business plan.
-Traction is also key to investors to give them foresight into potential growth opportunities and longevity of the business.
+Traction is one of the most pivotal factors in running a successful startup and therefore, a key part of successfully seeking business capital – it proves whether you can effectively execute on your business plan.
+Traction is also key to early stage venture capital investors to give them foresight into potential growth opportunities and longevity of the business.